Dismissals: HR guide

 In cases of dismissals for some other substantial reason, relevant factors for determining fairness could be whether there had been an adequate investigation, whether the employee had had an opportunity to put forward their case, whether the employer had consulted with the employee and whether alternatives to dismissal had been considered.

 Employers should be aware of the Acas Code of Practice on Disciplinary and Grievance Procedures (Code).
+The code covers, among other things, investigations, disciplinary hearings, the right to be accompanied and the right of appeal.
 Employment tribunals must take the Code into account when considering whether an employer has acted reasonably or not.
 If an employee wins an unfair dismissal claim employment tribunals are also able to adjust awards up or down by 25 percent for unreasonable failure to comply with any part of the Code by the employer or the employee.

 Reaching a deal